its-swats/crud-template/README.md

 ### Application Description
 Our application will have only one model: `User`.
 We'll work with our user model to build an application that supports a few core actions:

-- User registeration (i.e., creating an account)
+- User registration (i.e., creating an account)
 - Login
 - Logout